IL073 842 BLUE STRIPES - 100% Linen - Canvas (9.1 oz/yd2)

 HOW DOES FREE SHIPPING WORK?

-Every day on orders of $1,000 or more.
+Every day on orders of $200.00 or more - we will pay for your shipping.

 Your order will be shipped Standard Shipping (4-8 Business Days) with the shipper of our choice.
-No international orders.
-Standard shipping takes 24-48 hours for processing.
-Delivery times begin one business day after the order is placed.
-This is due to your order being manually cut and packaged to ensure quality.
+No

 FABRIC CARE INSTRUCTIONS